Chapter 3 (p. 57)

 (54)

-If so, it meant I’d be able to see her the next day.
+If so, it meant I’d be able to see her the following day.

-The following day, although I waited all morning for a call from the French girl, as we had agreed, she never phoned.
+Although I waited all the next morning for a call from the French girl, as we had agreed, she never phoned.
 I started to doubt whether she’d actually intended to call.
-This had happened to me a lot, and I was probably wasting my time… I finally gave up at one o’ clock and left the apartment.
+This had happened to me a lot and I knew I was probably wasting my time… I finally gave up at one o’ clock and left the apartment.
 What was she doing?
 She had shown such enthusiasm.
-I even wondered if she’d lost my address.
+I even wondered whether she may have lost my address.

-The weather was unusually hot that day, with the sun shining brightly from the morning.
+The weather was unusually hot that day, with the sun shining brightly all morning.
 Coats had been thrown off.
 Young women strolled around in light clothes revealing bare white flesh.
 I thought of Renée’s white arms from two weeks before.
 She probably looked the same today.
-I saw the two of us walking through an outlying forest, I at her side immersed in her healthy fragrance…
+I saw the two of us together, walking through a forest, I at her side soaking in her health and beauty…

 I went to pick up some lunch from the café.
-Soon after I entered, a young girl in white pants and her friend came in chatting and laughing.
+Soon after I arrived, a young girl in white pants and her friend came in chatting and laughing.
 They sat down at a catty-corner table.
-As I watched them exuding youthfulness, I thought of Renée and if I could possibly be with her this moment.
-A desperate urge to see her overcame me.
+As I watched them exuding youthfulness, I thought of Renée and if only I could be with her this very moment.
+I was gripped with a desperate urge to see her.
 We could meet, I thought.
 But no, not on a beautiful day like this.
 Surely she wouldn’t be at home.
 But before I knew it, I had changed my clothes, called a taxi, and was headed to her apartment.

 Chapter 3 (p.
 55)